SciML/DiffEqDocs.jl/docs/src/analysis/parameterized_functions.md

 where `params` is any type which defines the parameters.
-The resulting `ParameterizedFunction` has the function call `pf(t,u,params,du)` which matches the original function, and a call `pf(t,u,du)` which uses internal parmaeters which can be used with a differential equation solver.
+The resulting `ParameterizedFunction` has the function call `pf(t,u,params,du)` which matches the original function, and a call `pf(t,u,du)` which uses internal parameters which can be used with a differential equation solver.
 Note that the internal parameters can be modified at any time via the field: `pf.p = ...`.

-An additional version exists for `f(t,u,params)` which will then act as the not inplace version `f(t,u)` in the differential equation solvers.
+An additional version exists for `f(t,u,params)` which will then act as the not in-place version `f(t,u)` in the differential equation solvers.

 ### Examples